 An "Untitled Dashboard" opens.
 Click Add Chart.
 In the Add Chart window, select "Cloud Dataproc Cluster" as the resource type.
 Select one or more metrics and metric and chart properties.
 Confirm or type a new chart title, then Save the chart.

 You can add additional charts to your dashboard.
-After you Save the the dashboard, its title appears in the Monitoring Dashboards menu.
+After you Save the dashboard, its title appears in the Monitoring Dashboards menu.

 Dashboard charts can be viewed, updated, and deleted from the dashboard display page.